- Impact on public health -

 In which province is the labour market tightest?

 Changes in the labour market situation are directly reflected in the ratio between the number of vacancies and the number of unemployed.
 The tighter the labour market, the fewer unemployed there are per vacancy.
 Tension on the labour market varies greatly per region.
-In Q4 2020, the labour market was most strained in Utrecht and Zeeland.
-In Utrecht, there were 76 vacancies per 100 unemployed and in Zeeland there were 68.
-In all provinces, the number of vacancies was lower than the number of unemployed in Q4.
+In Q1 2021, the labour market was most strained in Utrecht.
+In Utrecht, there were 94 vacancies per 100 unemployed.
+In all provinces, the number of vacancies was lower than the number of unemployed in Q1.

 - First wave -